inasafe/inasafe/docs/source/developer-docs/postprocessors.rst

 Output
 ------
 Dock.postprocOutput will hold the result datastructure (shown below) of all the postprocessors.
-The structure is then parsed by Dock.postProcessingOutput() and stored in the impact layer's keywords
+The structure is then parsed by Dock._postProcessingOutput() and stored in the impact layer's keywords

 Data structure of results